Ratchet effect: Technology regulation

-Application in economics

 Consumer products

 The ratchet effect can be seen in long-term trends in the production of many consumer goods.
 Year by year, automobiles gradually acquire more features.
 Competitive pressures make it hard for manufacturers to cut back on the features unless forced by a true scarcity of raw materials (e.g., an oil shortage that drives costs up radically).
 University textbook publishers gradually get "stuck" in producing books that have excess content and features.

-In software development, products which compete often will use specification lists of competitive products to add features, presuming that they must provide all of the features of the competitive product, plus add additional functionality.
+In software development, products that compete often will use specification lists of competitive products to add features, presuming that they must provide all of the features of the competitive product, plus add additional functionality.
 This can lead to "feature creep" in which it is considered necessary to add all of a competitor's features whether or not customers will use them.

 Airlines initiate frequent-flyer programs that become ever harder to terminate.
 Successive generations of home appliances gradually acquire more features; new editions of software acquire more features; and so on.
 With all of these goods, there is ongoing debate as to whether the added features truly improve usability, or simply increase the tendency for people to buy the goods.